Generic Name: Zolpidem tartrate

 Dosage in Adults

 Use the lowest effective dose for the patient.
 The recommended initial dose is 5 mg for women and either 5 or 10 mg for men, taken only once per night immediately before bedtime with at least 7-8 hours remaining before the planned time of awakening.
 If the 5 mg dose is not effective, the dose can be increased to 10 mg.
-In some patients, the higher morning blood levels following use of the 10 mg dose increase the risk of next day impairment of driving and other activities that require full alertness [see Warnings and Precautions (5.1)].
-The total dose of Zolpidem tartrate tablets should not exceed 10 mg once daily immediately before bedtime.
+In some patients, the higher morning blood levels following use of the 10 mg dose increase the risk of next-day impairment of driving and other activities that require full alertness [see Warnings and Precautions (5.2)].
+The total dose of Zolpidem Tartrate Tablets should not exceed 10 mg once daily immediately before bedtime.
+Zolpidem Tartrate Tablets should be taken as a single dose and should not be readministered during the same night.

 The recommended initial doses for women and men are different because Zolpidem clearance is lower in women.